amireh/happypack/README.md

 ## Changes

+**2.0.2**

+- Fixed an issue that was causing loaders running in foreground to not receive the compiler options

+**2.0.1**

+- Package in NPM is now compact

+**2.0.0**

+- Pitching loader support
+- More complete loader API support
+- More convenient configuration interface

 **1.1.4**

 - Fixed an issue where the cache was being improperly invalidated due to `cacheContext` not being stored properly (#17, thanks to @blowery)